 As with many other yoshoku dishes (like Curry Rice, Croquettes, and Tonkatsu), potato salad likely made its first appearance during the Meiji Era (1868-1912).
 After a Japanese chef tried to recreate the popular Eastern European Olivier Salad (also known as Russian Salad), this Japanese version quickly gained popularity.

-German and American potato salad recipes are often vinegar-based with chunks of waxy potatoes and ingredients like mustard, bacon, and fresh parsley or chives.
+German and American potato salads are often strong vinegar-based with chunks of waxy potatoes and ingredients like mustard, bacon, and fresh parsley or chives.
 But in the Japanese version, you will find a variety of colorful ingredients like carrots, corn, hard-boiled eggs, cucumber, and ham.

-Every family in Japan has its own take for the potato salad, and that’s one of the many things I love about it.
+Every family in Japan has their own take on potato salad, and that’s one of the many things I love about it.
 You can add ingredients of your choice (e.g., onion, peas, string beans, apple, or canned tuna).
 It will be just as nutritious and eye-catching.

 The potatoes are almost completely mashed (but I recommend leaving a few chunks), so the texture is creamy.
 Most importantly, the key difference in flavor comes from the type of mayonnaise we use (more on this below).